 In contrast, fantasy and science fiction novels often create a greater distance between the characters and the reader.
 In these stories, third-person POV depicts story events from multiple perspectives, creating a larger scope and providing a wider view of the world.

 There are no rules, though.
 There are intimate first-person fantasy and science fiction stories.
 In Golden Age detective fiction, there is omniscient narration, though it’s hard to pull off in a modern whodunnit and still build mystery and tension.

-As I mentioned above, if you are writing commercial fiction — i.e. you want to sell a lot of books to a lot of readers — then you should pay attention to the POV used in most stories in that genre.
+As I mentioned above, if you are writing commercial fiction — i.e., you want to sell a lot of books to a lot of readers — then you should pay attention to the POV used in most successful novels in that genre.

 For mainstream fiction, the choice is often between first-person an third-person limited POV.